Gitstar-OC/Gitstar-OC/README.md

 ### 👋 Hi,  I'm OC a front end developer based in India.

-## > Currently Coding on Tablet as there is a major issue in the laptop from past month.
-That is the reason for the commits.

 ## Worked On ⚒️
 ### <ul>  <li><a href="https://Theme-Verse.com"> Theme Verse </a> </li></ul>

-## Working on
+## Currently Working on
-### - Pesto Project
+### Making docs to learn AI, machine learning, various algorithms and deep learning.
+Building both the front end and backend of the whole website which will be presented ai.theme-verse.com.

 ## I’m interested in 👀
 - #### DeepLearning and Learning various Python libraries like [Tensorflow](https://www.tensorflow.org/), [Numpy](https://numpy.org/), [Scikit-Learn](https://scikit-learn.org/stable/), [Matplotlib](https://matplotlib.org/) and [Pandas](https://pandas.pydata.org/).